 All these curves are based on a typical meteorological year which is hour by hour values of air temp, solar radiation, wind levels and humidity based on 10 years of real weather data but the "tmy" isn't average weather data.
 It is typical weather generated using a complex algorithm.
-We know solar pool heating's economic numbers are good and payback period is no longer than 3 years.
+We know solar pool heating's economic numbers are good.
 What we're interested in is the daily peak pool temperature over what extended season.
 These plots show you don't need a gas heater.
 Understand that heating a pool outside the season shown here would be extremely expensive.
 If you want to heat a pool in this area November through March then you will pay severely for the gas as an enormous amount of fuel would be required, this at times when weather is not conducive to pool use.
 Sorry, don't shoot the messenger.
 There are no magic solutions here.
 There are no "better collectors".
 These things are black and cold.
 In the air temperatures we see in Phoenix this type of collector performs at over 90% efficiency.
 Collectors don't lose heat to the air when the air is as warm as the collector. (collector temp equals pool temp)

 75% solar means 75% of the pool's top surface area in collector area.
 We assumed the cover would always be on the pool 20 hours a day and for 4 hours the cover would come off (for the 2 plots with covers) and moderate pool activity would occur.
 We created these charts using Enerpool Pro solar simulation software.
 We do not have confidence in any other computer program like this.
 Click here to learn about this software and its history.
 The software is no longer freely available unfortunately.

 Feel free to contact the factory directly and ask questions.
 You can e-mail h2otsun @ gmail.com or call 858 683 0800